encore428/BECapstone/rabbitq_deploy.md

 ```js
 const amqplib = require('amqplib')
 ```
 Each message is a request to perform update to access control.
-This program invokes `db.updateActl` (the same method used by `src/routes/actls.js` endpoint to perform instant update) to perform the update, and console.log the result.
+This program invokes `db.updateActl()` (the same method used by `/actls/{tid}` to perform instant update) to perform the update, and `console.log` the result.
 It therefore is necessary that the program also requires `('/db')`.
 ```js
 ...